Breaking glass shower doors in the news…

 8. Nickel sulfide inclusions

 With thousands of tons of glass being produced 24/7 in a float plant, it’s not hard to imagine that impurities might get into the glass batch.
 The most famous of these impurities is the nickel sulfide inclusion, which is a tiny little sphere as small, or smaller than a grain of salt.
 In annealed or heat strengthened glass it sits benignly and unnoticed for years, even though it expands up to 4% in size after some time when exposed to moderate heat.
-In tempered glass, however, if positioned in the tensile zone, it can suddenly disrupt the glass and cause a true spontaneous break.
+In tempered glass, however, if positioned in the tensile zone, it can suddenly break the glass shower door and with a true spontaneous break.
 These types of breaks are puzzling because there may have been nobody present for days, the glass just shatters by itself.

 The other breakage categories may also show shattering at a later time than when the impact occurred.
 Cracks in glass can be small (fissures) or even smaller (microfissures), and they may take some time to creep over to the tensile zone.
 Vibration or lesser impacts help it along.
 This is why tempered glass with edge damage can be compared to a time bomb.

-9. Excessive tempering
+10. Excessive tempering